 The Church of England and the wider Anglican Communion have been in full communion with the Old Catholic Churches of the Union of Utrecht since the Bonn Agreement of 1931.
 For both ecumenical and practical reasons, a Covenant was signed in September 2000 between the Czech Old Catholics and the Diocese in Europe, whereby the Anglican Episcopal Congregation is deemed to be part of both Churches.
 Amongst other things, it gives the Congregation the right to have a legal bank account and allows me to conduct a wedding without the couple needing a civil ceremony as well.
 But it also means that I am responsible not to one Bishop but to two; Bishop Dušan Hejbal of the Old Catholic Church and Bishop Geoffrey Rowell, the Anglican Bishop of the Diocese in Europe, together with his sidekick, Bishop David Hamid, the Suffragan Bishop in Europe.

 Once a year, the Old Catholic Bishops get together for a few days for their International Bishops Conference (IBK).
-The IBK used to be held in each different country by rotation.
-However, a couple of years ago, they realised that it costs half the price to hold it in the Czech Republic than it does in Austria, Switzerland, Germany or the Netherlands.
-So now they give the money to the Czech Church and ask them to get on and organise it.
+The IBK is held in each different country by rotation.
+Therefore in 2009, it was the responsibility of the Czech Old Catholic Church to organise it.
 So, from the afternoon of Sunday 25th to the afternoon of Thursday 29th January, the 2009 IBK took place in a small hotel at Karlick, a little village about 25km south-west of Prague.

 As well as the IBK, there has also been an annual meeting between the Old Catholic Bishops and those Anglican Bishops working in Europe.
 This not only means Bishops Geoffrey & David, but also the American Bishop based in Paris who looks after a scattering of Episcopalian congregations in Europe, many but not all, associated with US military establishments.
 Then there are two small Anglican Churches in the Iberian peninsular, the Spanish Reformed Episcopal Church & the Lusitanian Church in Portugal.
 Each has their own Bishop.
 Sensibly, it was agreed last year to have the meeting between Old Catholic & Anglican Bishops in Europe, tacked on to the end of the IBK in the same location.
 Thus it took place from the evening of Thursday 29th – the morning of Saturday 31st January.